Santhosh28raja/Data-Visualization-Titanic-Dataset/README.md

 Q11.
 Check the death rate with respect to age of the passengers and three different ticket classes.

 Q12.
-Visualize the multiple pairwise bivariate distribution using appropriate plot and write your inferences.
+Visualize the multiple pairwise bivariate distribution using appropriate plot.